Noorulain0412/Regression-Model/README.md

 Regression-based model for lightning-induced over-voltages

 # Figure Files for coefficients A, B, C, and D
 The regression co-efficients (A,B,C and D) are expressed as a function of front-time and distance.
-The MATLAB figure files of these coefficients can be used to implement spline interpolation.The figure files are as follows:a <br />
+The MATLAB figure files of these coefficients can be used to implement spline interpolation.The figure files are as follows: a <br />
 A_up.m
 a <br />
 B_Up.m